Business Immigration

 The Qualified Employment Permit is typically issued for up to four years, depending on the duration of the employment contract and approval from the Federal Employment Agency.
 If the employment contract is shorter, the permit may be issued for that duration but can be extended.

-Holders of this permit are allowed to work in any qualified employment that aligns with their vocational training qualifications.
+Holders of this permit are allowed to work in any qualified employment presuming vocational training recognition process has been completed successfully.

 Key Benefits

-• Pathway to Residency: This permit not only allows skilled workers to work but also serves as a pathway toward permanent residency in Germany after fulfilling specific conditions.
+• Pathway to Residency: This permit not only allows skilled workers to work but also serves as a pathway toward permanent residency in Germany after 3 years’ employment fulfilling specific conditions.

 • Access to Further Education: Skilled workers can participate in further education or language courses while residing in Germany, enhancing their skills and integration into the workforce.